UBCMA Membership Portal

 Our team integrated GitHub, Slack, and Notion with Linear to keep discussions, documentation, and code reviews in sync.
 I set up a three way sync between GitHub PR reviews, Linear issues, and Slack Threads that kept relevant stakeholders in the loop for new features and bug fixes.
 Updates to our documentation would be logged in a dedicated slack channel, with previews into changes.
 By consolidating these tools, the friction between the platforms was minimized and kept the whole team aligned asynchronously.

-At the time of publishing, this app has just been deployed to production at app.ubcma.ca.
-So far, we've acquired >100 users and generated ~$400 of revenue in our first week of launching.
+Our app has been deployed to production at app.ubcma.ca.
+So far, we've acquired >300 users and generated ~$800 of revenue in our first month of launching.
 Feel free to try it out and let me know what you think!

 BACK TO TOP